teenage-coder/Introduction-to-Python/README.md

 # Introduction-to-Python

-Introduction to Python Course specially designed for teenagers.
+This is the Repository of our Introduction to Python Course specially designed for teenagers.
+You can visit our course by clicking on the link below.
+Link: https://teenagecoder.com/python/